Réunion: Sport

 Moringue is a popular combat/dance sport similar to capoeira.
 There are several famous Réunionese sportsmen and women like the handballer Jackson Richardson, as well as the karateka Lucie Ignace.

-Réunion has a number of contributions to worldwide professional surfing.
-It has been home to notable pro surfers including Jeremy Flores, Johanne Defay and Justine Mauvin.
+Réunion has several contributions to worldwide professional surfing.
+It has been home to notable pro surfers including Jeremy Flores, Johanne Defay, and Justine Mauvin.
 Famous break St Leu has been host to several world surfing championship competitions.

-Since 1992, Réunion has hosted a number of ultramarathons under the umbrella name of the Grand Raid.
-As of 2018, four different races compose the Grand Raid: the Diagonale des Fous, The Trail de Bourbon, the Mascareignes, and the Zembrocal Trail.
+Since 1992, Réunion has hosted several ultramarathons under the umbrella name of the Grand Raid.
+As of 2018, four different races compose the Grand Raid: the Diagonale des Fous, the Trail de Bourbon, the Mascareignes, and the Zembrocal Trail.
 Annual athletics Meeting de la Réunion is held at the Stade Paul Julius Bénard by the governing body Ligue Réunionnaise d'athlétisme.

 Football

-Football is the most popular sport.
+Football (soccer) is the most popular sport.
 With more than 30,000 licensed players for a population exceeding 850,000 inhabitants, it remains the sport of choice for young people.
-Although the highest level of competition called the First Division of Réunion is equivalent to a division d'honneur in metropolitan France (DH), all the youngsters hope to play at the highest level one day.
+Although the highest level of competition, called the First Division of Réunion, is equivalent to a division d'honneur in metropolitan France (DH), all the youngsters hope to play at the highest level one day.

-This has been the case for players such as Laurent Robert, Florent Sinama-Pongolle, Guillaume Hoarau, Dimitri Payet, Benoit Tremoulinas (the only five Reunionese to have played for the French national team), Bertrand Robert, Thomas Fontaine, Ludovic Ajorque, Fabrice Abriel (of Reunion descent) and Wilfried Moimbe (of Reunion descent), to name but a few.
+This has been the case for players such as Laurent Robert, Florent Sinama-Pongolle, Guillaume Hoarau, Dimitri Payet, Benoit Tremoulinas, Melvine Malard (the only six Reunionese to have played for the French national team), Bertrand Robert, Thomas Fontaine, Ludovic Ajorque, Fabrice Abriel (of Réunion descent) and Wilfried Moimbe (of Réunion descent), to name but a few.
 The territory has its own team, the Réunion national football team.

 Architecture

 Structurally, the local Creole house is said to be symmetrical.
 In fact, in the absence of an architect, workers would draw a line on the ground and build two identical parts on each side, resulting in houses of essentially rectangular shape.
 The veranda is an important element of the house.
-It is an outdoor terrace built on the front of the house, as it allowed to show its richness to the street.
+It is an outdoor terrace built on the front of the house, as it allows to show its richness to the street.
 A Creole garden completes the house.
-It is composed of local plants, found in the forest.
-There is usually a greenhouse with orchids, anthuriums and different types of ferns.
+It is composed of local plants found in the forest.
+There is usually a greenhouse with orchids, anthuriums, and different types of ferns.

 The Villa Déramond-Barre is a Creole architectural model of great heritage interest.